 The religion program is the core of the curriculum at St. Joan of Arc Catholic School.
 Daily religion classes are directed toward instilling in students an understanding and appreciation for Catholic belief and practice.
 All students participate in classes and all religious events.

-Each week students attend Mass (Fridays – 8:15 am.)
+Each week students attend Mass (Wednesdays – 8:15 am.)
 Students also attend special liturgies and prayer services for holy days of obligation, special feast days and other celebrations.
 Parents are encouraged to join the students and staff for Masses and prayer.

 Prayer is a part of the daily routine at the beginning of the day.
 A variety of prayer experiences are offered for students during each liturgical season throughout the school year.

-STEAM (Science, Technology, Engineering, Arts and Math)
+STREAM (Science, Religion, Technology, Engineering, Arts and Math)